datascisteven/Melanoma-Image-Classification/README.md

-# Developing a Melanoma Classifier for Mobile App Deployment
+# Developing a Melanoma Detector for Deployment using a Neural Network Model for Classification

 **Project Author:**  Steven Yan